 Do you remember a time someone truly listened to you?

 I was ready to quit college.
 (American University).
 I hated it.
 The classes.
-Bring away from home.
-The loneliness.
+Being away from home.
 I was so alone and lonely.
-But I had no options.
-So I met with my Advisor to inform I’m if my choice to drop out.
+But I had no or very few options.
+So, I met with my Advisor to inform him of my choice to drop out.
 He listened to me.
 I vented.
 I confessed.
 I went on and on.
+He asked me why I was “here”.
+I told him it hadn’t been my first choice (UCLA was, NYU was second) and I ended up here because a few of my friends enrolled so I applied and I got accepted.

-He then asked me “what do you like?”
+He then asked me, “what do you like?”
 I was taken aback.
 No one had ever asked me that.
 I didn’t know what he was really asking but I laid it out there.
-“I love TV, movies, the theater, books, posts, music, art, and…” He interrupted me, looking at my folio.
-“So you’re not taking one class that interests you..did you know we have a TV studio,,radio stations, a newspaper, a Floridian – and more in our media communications department…
+“I love TV, movies, the theater, books, poetry, music, art, and…” He interrupted me, looking at my folio.
+“So, you’re not taking one class that interests you.
+Did you know we have a TV studio, AM/FM radio stations, a newspaper, a film studio – and more in our media communications department.”
+And that was that.
+I changed my major, my classes and found my new self.
+His name is Ron Sutton and the fifteen minutes we spent together changed my life.

 I am who I am.
 What you see is what you get.
 I do what I say I’ll do.
 I want what I want.
 I love and appreciate who I am and what I got.
 I don’t hide my emotions.
 I don’t tolerate bullshit.
 I expect you to respect me and I’ll respect you.
 I’m always first when it comes to trusting or believing in someone or something.
 If you want my help, ask me.
 If you want my trust, trust me.
-But don’t ever f*** me I never forget
+But don’t ever f*** me, I never forget

 Dennis’s life was filled with accomplishments and imperfections.
 He often talked about his mistakes and missteps.
 He believed that to live was to make mistakes and to be conscious of one’s regrets was proof of having truly seen life, not just pass through it.
 Dennis pursued wisdom through experience.
 He leaves us with one last memory, “I have lived the life I wanted to live and I have no misgivings of the choices I made”.
 When asked to name something that has had the greatest impact on his life, without hesitation, Dennis answered, “the rear- view mirror.”